nikpolonsky/nikpolonsky.github.io/index.en.md

 I write about my life through the lens of Human Design.

 If you're considering a consultation, I recommend reading a few of these posts.
-I’m as candid and open as possible there—a good chance to calibrate your expectations.
+I’m as candid and open as possible there — a good chance to calibrate your expectations.

 For example, [here](/2020/04/24/my-experience-in-experimentation), I talk about how experimenting with Human Design impacted my life and relationships.